Connect with others who understand.

 See answer

-6 Facts on Anti-Inflammatory Topicals for Seborrheic Dermatitis
+Are Anti-Inflammatory Topicals for Seborrheic Dermatitis a Good Option?
+7 Facts

 Written by Emily Wagner, M.S.

-1. Corticosteroids Reduce Inflammation
+1. Corticosteroids Help Reduce Inflammation

 3. Topical Anti-Inflammatories Come in Different Forms

-• Foams — Ideal for scalp treatment but can be expensive
+• Foams — Ideal for scalp treatment

 • Shampoos — Ideal for scalp treatment because they deliver medication to the skin without leaving it greasy

-5. Anti-Inflammatory Topical Medications Have Side Effects
+6. Anti-Inflammatory Topicals Can Have Side Effects

-• Easier bleeding and bruising
+• Increased bleeding and bruising

 • Enlarged blood vessels

-• Formation of stretch marks
+• Stretch marks

 • Fungal skin infections (such as tinea or Malassezia folliculitis)

-• Steroid rosacea (reddening of the skin)
+• Steroid rosacea (skin discoloration)

-• Symptom flare-ups after stopping corticosteroid use (called withdrawal)
+• Withdrawal symptoms after stopping corticosteroid use

-• Skin warmth
+• Skin flushing

 • Clogged pores and folliculitis